smtexas99/Intro/README.md

-## Current Topic of Interest in Healthcare: nCoV-2019
+## Current Topic of Interest in Global Healthcare: nCoV-2019
-### Identifying the Global trends in Infections, Recoveries and other critical metrics
+### Identifying the trends in Infections, Recoveries and other critical metrics for the Novel Corona Virus

 ###     https://github.com/smtexas99/ncov19/blob/master/ncov2019.ipynb
 Using: SciPy
 ###